onlymattjohnson/vote-by-mail-cook-county/README.md

-# vote-by-mail-cook-county
+# How to vote by mail in Cook County

-How to vote by mail in Cook County
+This guide explains how to vote by mail in Cook County, Illinois.